 If an error occurs in the SERVOPACK, an alarm number will be displayed on the panel display.
-However, if no alarm number appears on the panel display, this indicates a SERVOPACK system error.
+However, if $\Box\Box$ - $\Box\Box$ appears on the panel display, the display will indicate a SERVOPACK system error.
 Replace the SERVOPACK.

 If there is an alarm, the display will change in the following order.